arasila/wos_conformal/README.md

 More information about our team: https://sites.gtiit.edu.cn/rasilagroup/

-Copyright, 2024, Guangdong Technion - Israel Institute of Technology.
+Copyright, 2024, developers and Guangdong Technion - Israel Institute of Technology.
 Licenced under conditions of the MIT Open Source License: https://opensource.org/license/mit